twinlogix/typetta/docs/chapters/client/mocking.md

 ## Mocking some data sources

-In some cases, it may be useful to create a `EntityManager` that has some real and some mock data sources.
+In some cases, it may be useful to create an `EntityManager` that has some real and some mock data sources.
 Every entity associated with a data source instantied with the literal `'mock'` will be mocked.

 Below is an example in which a default MongoDB database is mocked; the other data source instead is a real MongoDB instance.